NERC-CEH/RainfallQC/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `IntenseQC` for local development.
+Here's how to set up `RainfallQC` for local development.

-1. Fork the `IntenseQC` repo on GitHub.
+1. Fork the `RainfallQC` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/IntenseQC.git
+    $ git clone git@github.com:your_name_here/RainfallQC.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv IntenseQC
+    $ mkvirtualenv RainfallQC
-    $ cd IntenseQC/
+    $ cd RainfallQC/
     $ python setup.py develop

 4. Create a branch for local development::